Cancel anytime

 Investment Approach and Strategy

-Strategy: VUSB does not track a specific index but instead uses a managed approach to invest in a portfolio of U.S. Treasury securities with very short maturities.
+Strategy: The ETF does not track a specific index, but instead uses a managed approach that aims to maintain a dollar-weighted average maturity of approximately 0 to 2 years.

-Composition VUSB primarily holds U.S. Treasury bills, notes, and bonds with maturities of one year or less.
+Composition The ETF holds a portfolio of U.S. Treasury bills, notes, and bonds with maturities of one year or less.
+All assets are U.S. government backed.

 Market Position

-Market Share: VUSB has a significant market share in the ultra-short treasury ETF category.
+Market Share: VUSB holds a significant market share within the ultra-short duration treasury ETF space, but faces competition from other similar funds.

 Competitors